Security

 Invoke-Command -ComputerName SQL1,SQL2 -ScriptBlock {Add-LocalGroupMember -Group "Administrators" -Member "DBADash$" }

-Sysadmin permissions enabled the following data to be collected.
+Sysadmin permissions enable the following data to be collected.

 ALTER SERVER ROLE [sysadmin] ADD MEMBER [{LoginName}]